prose/prose/README.md

-Poole
+Prose
 =================

-**Poole** is a web-interface dedicated for managing dynamic content of Jekyll-based websites.
+**Prose** is a web-interface dedicated for managing dynamic content of Jekyll-based websites.
 Users of Jekyll can create, edit and delete files that live within the `_posts` directory.
-Poole can be considered a smart way of publishing for hackers and [humans](http://www.fyears.org/2012/05/jekyll-for-hackers-not-for-humans), solving the issue that Jekyll is has not yet been suitable for less-technical content editors.
+Prose can be considered a smart way of publishing for hackers and [humans](http://www.fyears.org/2012/05/jekyll-for-hackers-not-for-humans), solving the issue that Jekyll is has not yet been suitable for less-technical content editors.

 While developers can still enjoy all freedom the Jekyll framework provides, editors can easily access, edit and publish content using a visual interface.
 Here is how it works:

 Login with your Github User
 -----------------

-It was challenging, but Poole supports OAuth.
+It was challenging, but Prose supports OAuth.
 I think it's very important to use OAuth over Basic Authentication, since Github data can be very sensible and no one wants to risk getting his password sniffed.

 ![Start](http://f.cl.ly/items/0t0A170b2Y093F2u1w45/Screen%20Shot%202012-05-23%20at%205.48.45%20PM.png)